 • The commute is prohibitive.
 I keep hearing on the news that gas prices will rise to about $4.00 per gallon this spring.
 This does not bother me because I work from home and walk everywhere I can.
 However, if an employment offer involves a one hour commute each way every day on a congested highway where anything can happen, you might want to think twice about that job choice.

 • The job does not promote your career goals.
 Don’t waste your time, or the employer’s time.
-It costs a lot for them to hire you and train you, and it will take a lot to replace you if you leave because you are not interested, qualified, or able to fulfill the job requirements.
+It takes a lot for them to hire you and train you, and it will take a lot to replace you if you leave because you are not interested, qualified, or able to fulfill the job requirements.
 You should have an idea of what you want to accomplish in your professional life.
 If this job does not somehow take you one step closer, politely decline and make another job choice.

 • Your personality does not fit.
 Everyone is on their best behavior during an interview, but if your instincts tell you these are not your people, you should probably trust that.
 Skills and knowledge are important, but the best career advice I ever received while hiring and interviewing is that personality counts just as much in the workplace.